 But it depends on your interpretation of the question, the hypo, and most important, the answer choices.
 Yes because X?
 Yes because Y?
 Where’s the option for “yes because Z”?
 FML!

 That’s a question for another day.

-This is great because if you know how to write better on one, you know how to write better on all of them.
+This is great because if you know how to write better on one, you’ll know how to write better on ALL of them.
 How many points is that worth to you?